romeoflute/blockmarket/ReadMe.md

 $ npm start
 ```
 If the site does not open in Chrome, open the website in Chrome with Metamask extension installed and the first 4 Ganache accounts imported to it.

-**Note:** In MetaMask select the first account in Ganache (shown in the Terminal when you run: ganache-cli -l 7984452.
+ In MetaMask select the first account in Ganache (shown in the Terminal when you run: ganache-cli -l 7984452.
 Also, BE SURE to **connect MetaMask to localhost 8545** by selecting that in the dropdown in the MetaMask extension.

 In the top of the website, your account address is displayed with the role of Marketplace Owner.
 You may proceed to Testing the Website.